This post was updated on August 31st, 2022

 Insulin resistance is a known risk factor for type 2 diabetes, liver disease, heart attack, and stroke.
 In women with PCOS, insulin resistance contributes to menstrual irregularities and infertility [4].
 Studies also show that insulin is associated with depression [5].

-A ketogenic diet improves PCOS by reversing the effects of insulin resistance.
-Carbohydrate intake is restricted to the point that there isn’t enough glucose to meet the body’s energy requirements.
+A ketogenic diet is a very low carbohydrate diet.
+It improves PCOS by reversing the effects of insulin resistance.
+Carb intake needs to be so low, that there isn’t enough glucose to meet the body’s energy requirements.
 The body then switches to burning fat by-products (ketones) instead of glucose.
 This lowers insulin levels and the negative effects of insulin resistance [6, 7].

 Ketosis can be a powerful way to reduce body fat.
 For overweight women with PCOS, this can help with weight loss, irregular periods, unwanted body hair, high blood pressure, and more.